Different-Strokes-Calgary/website/pages/Swim Practices.md

 2225 Macleod Trail South ([see map](https://goo.gl/maps/zBu14G8A3LPizUTZ7))

-## Spring Swim Times
+## Winter Swim Times
  - Fri 7:00 -8:00 pm @ Repsol Sports Centre
  - Sun Noon – 1:00 pm @ Repsol Sports Centre

-## Summer Swim Times
- - Wed 6:00 -7:00 pm @ Repsol Sports Centre
- - Fri 7:00 – 8:00 pm @ Repsol Sports Centre
- - Sun 9:00am – 10:00am @ Bowview Outdoor Pool

->_**Note:** There are no swims on long weekends.
-Times may change, check with the Swim Calendar on the home page for up to date swims._
+:star: There are no swims on long weekends.
+Times may change, check with the Swim [Schedule](Schedule.md) for up to date swims.

-There are special pool entering rules.
-You MUST email info@differentstrokescalgary.org before showing up at the facility.

 # About the Workouts

 Different Strokes Calgary accommodates both recreational and competitive swimmers.
 Coaching is offered to assist with technique and fitness development.
 However, swimming at one’s own pace and comfort level is always encouraged.

-## Beginning Swimmers
+## Beginner Swimmers

-Beginning swimmers are encouraged to come out and learn how to swim.
+Beginner swimmers are encouraged to come out and improve their swimming technique.
 Our coaching staff are top notch with many years of teaching and coaching experience.
 They enjoy introducing new swimmers to the sport.
+However, we don't teach how to swim and we expect new swimmers to know the basics already.

 ## Competitive Swimmers